citrusvanilla/tinyflux/docs/source/design-principles.rst

 Prioritize High-Speed Writes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Time series data is often write-heavy, and in cases when a time series database is used as a real-time data store, the frequency of writes can be quite high.
 TinyFlux has been designed to minimize any disruptions to writing to disk in a single thread in as fast a manner as possible.
 To accomplish this, TinyFlux utilizes a default CSV store which supports nearly instantaneous appends, regardless of underlying file size.
-TinyFlux will also invalidate its index if upon any insert, the timestamp for a Point preceeds that of the most-recent insert.
+TinyFlux will also invalidate its index if upon any insert, the timestamp for a Point precedes that of the most-recent insert.
 TinyFlux will not attempt to rebuild its index upon invalidation during a write op.

 Minimize Memory Footprint